lablnet/multi-tool-rag-agent/README.md

    - This creates the knowledge base for semantic search

 5. **Run the Agent**:
-   - Open `agent.ipynb` in Jupyter Notebook or JupyterLab
+   - **LangGraph Agent**: Open `agent.ipynb` in Jupyter Notebook or JupyterLab and execute all cells
-   - Execute all cells to initialize the multi-tool agent
+   - **Gemini Function Calling Agent**: Open `gemini_agent.ipynb` in Jupyter Notebook or JupyterLab and execute all cells

+## Agent Implementations

+This project includes two different agent implementations:

+### 1. LangGraph Agent (`agent.ipynb`)
+- **Framework**: Uses LangGraph for agent orchestration
+- **Pattern**: Implements ReAct (Reasoning and Acting) pattern
+- **Features**: Multi-step reasoning, tool selection, and conversation management
+- **Best for**: Complex multi-step tasks requiring reasoning chains

+### 2. Gemini Function Calling Agent (`gemini_agent.ipynb`)
+- **Framework**: Native Google Gemini function calling
+- **Pattern**: Direct function calling without external agent frameworks
+- **Features**: Simpler implementation, faster execution, built-in conversation history
+- **Best for**: Direct tool usage with minimal overhead

+Both agents provide the same functionality but use different approaches to demonstrate that we can build the agent without using any agentic framework like LangGraph or LangChain.

 ## Usage

-The agent can respond to natural language queries like:
+The agents can respond to natural language queries like:

 ### Weather Queries
 - "What's the weather in Islamabad?"